Activities in Bali

 Southern peninsula towards Padangbai for the other months.

 The Kuta bay has a sandy bottom and is therefore perfect for learning how to surf or when you're satisfied with less thrilling rides.
-Boards

-There are also numerous more "organized" surf schools were you join a group and will get a fancy shirt, a surfboard and the
+There are also numerous more "organized" surf schools were you join a group and will get a fancy shirt, a surfboard and the additional drinks, towels and what more you have.

 Around the Southern peninsula the waves are rolling longer and are year round good, but are generally considered for the more

-experienced surfers because of the shallow coral sea bottom towards the shore.
-This area is the mecca of surfing in Bali together
+eperienced surfers because of the shallow coral sea bottom towards the shore.

-with G-land on Java, the Southern coast of Lombok and Sumbawa.
+This area is the Mecca of surfing in Bali together with G-land on Java, the Southern coast of Lombok and Sumbawa.

 Trekking around Bali

-more than 3 million people.
-But it does offer some really good walks in beautiful forests and through ricefields where you can have a good
+Long walks without seeing anybody, apart from the West Bali National Park, is not possible on this island of more than 3 million people.
+However it does offer some really good walks in beautiful forests and through rice fields where you can have a good idea what life in a traditional Bali village is like.

 Most of the good hikes are there where nature is still more or less in control which means up in the mountains.

-So more physical challenging but the upside is that its usually a lot cooler and you have the views.
+Somewhat more physical challenging but the upside is that its usually a lot cooler and you have the views.

 Trekking around Munduk